rethinkdb/rethinkdb-rs/0-about-rethinkdb/architecture.md

 In RethinkDB data always remains immediately consistent and conflict-free, and a read that follows a write is always guaranteed to see the write.
-This is accomplished by always assigning every shard to a single authoritative master.
-All reads and writes to any key in a given shard always get routed to its respective master where they're ordered and evaluated.
+This is accomplished by always assigning every shard to a single authoritative primary replica.
+All reads and writes to any key in a given shard always get routed to its respective primary where they're ordered and evaluated.

 RethinkDB supports both up-to-date and out-of-date reads.
-By default, all read queries are executed up-to-date, which means that every read operation for a given shard is routed to the master for that shard and executed in order with other operations on the shard.
+By default, all read queries are executed up-to-date, which means that every read operation for a given shard is routed to the primary replica for that shard and executed in order with other operations on the shard.
 In this default mode, the client always sees the latest, consistent, artifact-free view of the data.

 The programmer can also mark a read query to be ok with out-of-date data.
-In this mode, the query isn't necessarily routed to the shards master, but is likely to be routed to its closest replica.
+In this mode, the query isn't necessarily routed to the shard's primary, but is likely to be routed to its closest replica.
 Out-of-date queries are likely to have lower latency and have stronger availability guarantees, but don't necessarily return the latest version of the data to the client.